lawrennd/old_talks/_ml/includes/linear-regression-direct-solution.md

 $$
 \mappingFunction(\inputVector_i; \mappingVector) = \designVector_i^\top \mappingVector.
 $$
 \notes{Let's look again at these two equations and see if we can identify any inner products.
 The first equation is a sum of squares, which is promising.
-Any sum of squares can be represented by an inner product,}
+Any sum of squares can be represented by an inner product,
 $$
 a = \sum_{i=1}^{k} b^2_i = \mathbf{b}^\top\mathbf{b},
 $$
-\notes{so if we wish to represent $\errorFunction(\mappingVector)$ in this way, all we need to do is convert the sum operator to an inner product.
-We can get a vector from that sum operator by placing both $\dataScalar_i$ and $\mappingFunction(\inputVector_i; \mappingVector)$ into vectors, which we do by defining}
+so if we wish to represent $\errorFunction(\mappingVector)$ in this way, all we need to do is convert the sum operator to an inner product.
+We can get a vector from that sum operator by placing both $\dataScalar_i$ and $\mappingFunction(\inputVector_i; \mappingVector)$ into vectors, which we do by defining
 $$
 \dataVector = \begin{bmatrix}\dataScalar_1\\ \dataScalar_2\\ \vdots \\ \dataScalar_\numData\end{bmatrix}
 $$
-\notes{and defining}
+and defining
 $$
 \mappingFunctionVector(\inputVector_1; \mappingVector) = \begin{bmatrix}\mappingFunction(\inputVector_1; \mappingVector)\\ \mappingFunction(\inputVector_2; \mappingVector)\\ \vdots \\ \mappingFunction(\inputVector_\numData; \mappingVector)\end{bmatrix}.
 $$
-\notes{The second of these is actually a vector-valued function.
+The second of these is actually a vector-valued function.
 This term may appear intimidating, but the idea is straightforward.
 A vector valued function is simply a vector whose elements are themselves defined as *functions*, i.e. it is a vector of functions, rather than a vector of scalars.
 The idea is so straightforward, that we are going to ignore it for the moment, and barely use it in the derivation.
 But it will reappear later when we introduce *basis functions*.
-So we will, for the moment, ignore the dependence of $\mappingFunctionVector$ on $\mappingVector$ and $\designMatrix$ and simply summarise it by a vector of numbers}
+So we will, for the moment, ignore the dependence of $\mappingFunctionVector$ on $\mappingVector$ and $\designMatrix$ and simply summarise it by a vector of numbers}\newslide{Stacking Vectors}
 $$
 \mappingFunctionVector = \begin{bmatrix}\mappingFunction_1\\\mappingFunction_2\\
 \vdots \\ \mappingFunction_\numData\end{bmatrix}.